dfsp-spirit/freesurferformats/README.md

 You do **not** need to have FreeSurfer installed to use this package.
 It implements its own readers and writers for the following file formats:

 * MGH/MGZ: FreeSurfer 4-dimensional brain images or arbitrary other data.
 Typically a single 3D brain MRI scan or a time series of scans, or morphometry data for brain surfaces.
 The format is named after the Massachusetts General Hospital, and the specs are given (rather implicitely) [here in the FreeSurfer wiki](https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/MghFormat).
 MGZ is just a gzipped version of MGH.
 An example file from the *recon-all* output for a subject would be `mri/T1.mgz` (containing a 3D brain volume), but also `surf/lh.area.fwhm15.fsaverage.mgh` (containing surface data mapped to standard space).
 This format can be read and written.
-Reading and writing header data is also supported, and the ras2vox matrix is computed from the header, allowing for the proper orientation of the voxel data in different spaces.
+Reading and writing header data is also supported, and transforms like the ras2vox matrix can be computed from the header, allowing for the proper orientation of the voxel data in different spaces.

 * FreeSurfer *curv* format: Morphometry data for a brain surface, one scalar per vertex.
 Could be the thickness or area of the cerebral cortex at each mesh vertex.
 Two versions of this format exist, an ASCII version and a binary version (the only one that is used in current FreeSurfer versions).
 An example file would be `surf/lh.area`.
 Both versions of this format can be read and written.